longy2k/obsidian-bmo-chatbot/README.md

-# BMO Chatbot
+# BMO Chatbot for Obsidian
-An Obsidian chatbot plugin that integrates Large Language Models (LLMs) such as OpenAI's "gpt-3.5-turbo" and "gpt-4".
+Improve your knowledge management with a chatbot that understands context and retrieves relevant information using Large Language Models (LLMs) such as OpenAI's "gpt-3.5-turbo" and "gpt-4" for Obsidian.

 ![Screenshot-1](README_images/Screenshot-1.png)
 <p align="center">